-As you can see, in our sample the fields are named: date, time, c-ip, cs-username, s-ip, ... and so on sourceproc The name of the service whoms status is being reported (from the Windows service registry).
+As you can see, in our sample the fields are named: date, time, c-ip, cs-username, s-ip, ... and so on.

 To use them as a Property inside our MonitorWareProducts, just use the names from your Logfile and add a "p-" before it: